Frequently Asked Questions:

 Ok, no one actually asks us this, but we know you're thinking it!
 We totally understand the sticker shock that comes with hiring a videographer.
 After all, it can be a rather large wedding day investment!

-But consider this: how much did you spend on your photographer? $500? $3000?
+Also, consider this: how much did you spend on your photographer? $500? $5000?
 Was the price based on quality and experience?
 Number of hours?
 2nd shooter?
 Licensed and insured?
 All the same applies for videography.

 Always consider photos and videos an investment, not just because of the cost, but because of the immense value it will hold for you, your S.O., family, and friends.
 And that's for life.